copods/kela-quiz/README.md

 which will start the dev server for the app as well as the Cypress client.
 Make sure the database is running in docker as described above.

-Also you can run this test locally by using the command
+Also you can run cypress for testing of components on browser by running following command

 ```sh
 npm run cypress